NamJeongkuk/ref_main/README.md

 Projects may also have a suffix indicating that they are configured for a specific application instead of being general-purpose.

-## Choosing a Configuration
+## Creating a New Project
-A boot loader framework and an application framework must be chosen before creating a new project.
+A boot loader framework (if applicable) and an application framework must be chosen before creating a new project.
 Boot loader and application frameworks are cross-compatible so may be freely mixed and matched provided they meet the project's requirements.

+Once frameworks have been chosen, new projects should be based on the most similar starter kit project.
+If there are no relevant projects available, a new project can be requested by creating a ticket in [`applcommon.help`](https://github.com/geappliances/applcommon.help/).

 ### Choosing a Boot Loader Framework
 There are three frameworks available for boot loaders: